crumbhole/argocd-lovely-plugin/README.md

 ## Headline features
 - Composite multiple things together to form a single app from multiple directories.
 For example - two or more Helm charts together as a single app.
 Or a Helm chart with a bit of plain yaml (a secret) to supplement it.
 - Trivially allows Helm + Kustomize to work together, just works as you'd hope.
-Put a helm Chart.yaml+values.yaml in a folder, alongside a kustomization.yaml and you can kustomize your helm output or add more objects with kustomize.
+Put a helm Chart.yaml+values.yaml in a folder, alongside a kustomization.yaml and you can kustomize your helm output or add more objects with kustomize
 - When used with [application sets](https://argocd-applicationset.readthedocs.io/en/stable/) you can apply Kustomization and modify Helm's values.yaml per application to apply minor differences to your applications trivially.
 - Chain several plugins together. argocd-lovely-plugin acts as a master plugin runner (acting as the only plugin to Argo CD), and then runs other Argo CD compatible plugins in a chain.
 This acts a bit like a unix pipe, so you can helm | kustomize | argocd-vault-replacer.